andrew/ultimate-awesome/README.md

 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [flutter-ranking](https://github.com/myConsciousness/flutter-ranking) - ✨👑 Fully Automated Ranking of Flutter packages 👑✨ This repository aims to visualize the packages published on pub.dev as a ranking, to invigorate the community and promote competition.
 It is automatically updated everyday between 06:00 and 07:00 based on UTC time ✨.
 - [awesome-stylus](https://github.com/OffchainLabs/awesome-stylus) - A curated list of Arbitrum Stylus code examples, libraries and resources.
-- [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).
 - [awesome-uc](https://github.com/open-source-uc/awesome-uc) - A curated list of awesome UC projects, software, tools and material.
 - [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
 - [awesome-drupal](https://github.com/theodorosploumis/awesome-drupal) - A collection of awesome resources, tools, books, podcasts etc for Drupal CMS.